eeshangarg/COMP4770/README.md

     In the future, no changes that break `./tools/test-all` will be merged.

+1. You can start the test server by running:

+    `npm run server`

+    Navigate to `localhost:2000` to test the game.

 ### Running test processes separately

 To run linting, use `npm run lint`.